-Relationships between landlords and tenants in Fargo, North Dakota can get combative.
+Relationships between landlords and tenants in Bismarck, North Dakota can get contentious.
 It's difficult to be a tenant or a landlord.
-If one or both parties are not aware of their legal rights and obligations, conflicts can arise.
+If one or both parties are not aware of their legal rights and responsibilities, conflicts can arise.

-Tenants and landlords have various legal rights and responsibilities.
+Tenants and landlords have many legal rights and responsibilities.
 In general, these rights don't conflict with one another, as long as both parties are clear about what they are, and act accordingly.

 Furthermore, landlords can bill the tenant for any damage they cause to the unit, whether it was intentional or negligent.
 The costs of repairs for such damage can be deducted from a tenant's security deposit, but it should be noted that tenants aren't liable for ordinary wear and tear, over which they have little control.

 Tenants also have a right to ensure that the common areas of their apartment building are reasonably safe.
-Landlords are required to make sure that the common areas of their buildings meet Fargo, North Dakota's building codes, and that there are no conditions that create unnecessary safety hazards.
-They are obligated to make, at their own expense, the necessary repairs.
+Landlords are required to make sure that the common areas of their buildings meet Bismarck, North Dakota's building codes, and that there are no conditions that create unnecessary safety hazards.
+They are required to make, at their own expense, the necessary repairs.

-Can a Fargo, North Dakota Landlord/Tenant Lawyer Help?
+Can a Bismarck, North Dakota Landlord/Tenant Lawyer Help?